olebedev/cdn/readme.md

 ## Installation as stand alone

-If you build it from sources:
+If you want to build it from sources:
 ~~~ bash
 $ go get github.com/olebedev/cdn
 ~~~